Metacor/Minecraft-Speedrun-Guide/readme.md

 		* Top Chest: Iron Ingots, Gold Ingots
 			* *if the Shipwreck is right-side up, you can Loot this chest [from above](https://youtu.be/dX83N4q4YWU?t=57)*
 		* Bot Chest: Buried Treasure Maps
-			* Buried Treasure is always located @ 9/x/9 in the Chunk where the X is located
+			* *Buried Treasure is always located @ 9/x/9 in the Chunk where the X is located*
+			* *placing the Buried Treasure Maps in your offhand will make navigating easier*
 * Buried Treasure can also be found in [Ocean Ruins](https://minecraft.fandom.com/wiki/Ocean_Ruins)
 	* *[all but 2](https://youtu.be/4-6OUGu6uqY?t=427) configurations can have chests in them with Buried Treasure Maps (~40% of the time)*
 	* *however, the Ocean Ruins usually form with blocks missing, and can sometimes spawn without a Chest*